 It’s very important that you file a request for reconsideration rather than file a new claim.
 If you start a new claim, you may get automatically denied.
 You might also be tempted to give up trying if your application gets denied, but we would encourage you to instead call a Social Security Disability lawyer who can give you the best chance at approval.

-Talk to a Social Security Disability Lawyer in Conyers for Free Today
+Talk to a Social Security Disability Attorney in Conyers for Free Today